Skip to content

 - jsr:@esquie/example@2.0.0:

-This is particularly useful when a module has breaking changes between versions, or if a specific version is required for compatibility reasons.
+This feature is particularly useful when a specific version of a module is required for compatibility reasons.

 module.inputs